Wool Mattress Care Tips

 Wool is incredibly resistant to mold and mildew.
 Keep an eye on the wooden slats of your frame for early signs of mildew.

-- Solid wooden slats instead of a box spring or solid platform (both block airflow).
+- Solid wooden slats instead of a box spring or solid platform (both block airflow)

-‘Each wool mattress is carefully compressed by hand when it is created, but be aware that a mattress will compress an additional 10-15% during the first 3-6 months of use.
-Our other wool-filled products will compress 30-40% (pillows and mattress toppers).
-This is a completely natural process; it does not decrease any of the positive qualities of sleeping with wool.
+Each wool mattress is carefully compressed by hand when it’s created, but be aware that a mattress will compress an additional 10-15% during the first 3-6 months of use.
+Our other wool-filled products, such as pillows and mattress toppers, will compress 30-40%.
+This is a completely natural process; it doesn’t decrease any of the positive qualities of sleeping with wool.

-- Flip and rotate your new bedding frequently
+- Flip and rotate your bed seasonally.

 - Sleep on all parts of your bed.
 An occasional nap in the center of the bed will help to avoid a “hump” where no one usually sleeps.

 - Remember that the compression stops after a few months of regular use.
 Parts of your bed that are used rarely (edges and the center) will catch up quickly.